GenesisFR/HowToBecomeGoodAtShooters/README.md

 - immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator's Dilemma counts as skill kills (useful for the Cool Skills Challenge)
 - try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to complete it later on
-- try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)
+- try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave) or revive downed teammates
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early
 - when capturing objectives, don't peek unless you absolutely have to, completing objectives is often more important than clearing mobs
 - when grouped, try to complete multiple objectives at the same time to shorten the room completion time